chaburkland/braiNIX/docs/README.md

 ### Other Features

-No other features (arguments, options, quoting, substitution, redirection, chaining, comments, etc...) are supported at this time.
+braiNIX supports some advanced input features, such as escape slashes, single- and double-quoting, and inline commenting for commands and their arguments.
+No other features (command options, substitution, redirection, chaining, etc...) are currently supported.

 Requirements
 ------------